BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 My grandad knew a few things about the stars and planets, mainly through his interest in navigation at sea, and I asked him what the pair of super-bright stars was in the west after sunset.

-“Venus, the evening star and Jupiter!”, he answered.
+“The bright, white one is Venus, the evening star and the other is Jupiter!”, he answered.

 I was still not yet eleven years old.
 This observation was the catalist for my interest and I got bitten by the bug of astronomy proper after this Venus aparition.
-Venus represented "The Christmas Star" to me at that time.
+Venus represented "The Christmas Star" to ten year old me at that time.
+In an interesting twist, it is now thought that the actual 'Christmas star' was a very close conjunction between Venus and Jupiter!
+Almost exactly what I was looking at.

-school exams.
-It is a shame that Jeremy
+I passed my astronomy O-Level in June 1979, just before my final secondary school exams.
+It is a shame that Jeremy Glass's father

-we were entered into CSE and GCE examinations in boilogy and just once for the other science subjects and the humanities.
+form in 1982.
+(There is a picture of the college building where I did my Astronomy O-level in the Jupiter section below).
+At school, we were entered into CSE and GCE examinations in biology and just once for the other science subjects and the humanities.
 I'm pleased to say I passed them all.
-I left school with four passes in
+I

-science subjects: Biology, Chemistry and Astronomy GCE (O Level) and also the Biology CSE!
-I also passed my Maths, English and Art A Level (Those with an aptitude for Art did their O Level in the 4th year in
+the Biology CSE!
+I also passed my GCE Maths, English and Art A Level (Those with an aptitude for Art did

 I remember thinking how odd it was to be able to see another world as a crescent.
 The only

 other body that is easily seen as such a thin sliver of light.
-I have always been good at spotting Venus by eye, in the early evening sky, and my first telescopic observation was very similar to
+I have always been good at spotting Venus by eye in the early evening sky, and my first telescopic observation was very similar to

 experience!).